Dublin Jerome High School - General Information

 We offer several Advanced Placement (AP) courses at Dublin Jerome High School.
 These courses are designed to provide a rigorous academic experience and mirror the experience of students from other high schools taking the same AP classes.
 Generally speaking, most students attempt an AP class for the first time during their 10th or 11th grade years.
 Last year, we had 677 students take one or more AP classes.
 If a student chooses (and most do) he/she can take the AP exam at the end of the course and potentially earn college credit.

 Jerome has over 50 active clubs in which students can participate.
-HERE is the list which contains general info and contact information for student leaders and club advisors.
+Here is a list which includes general info and contact information for student leaders and club advisors.
 If students do not see a club in an area of interest, they are welcome to start their own.
 This requires finding a teacher to serve as advisor and then meeting with administration.

 Free Peer Tutoring